samanthaming/samanthaming.com/articles/blog/building-my-new-site-with-vuepress.md

 ### 3. Frontmatter

 Frontmatter is like data for your markdown file.
 When you write a markdown article, a lot of times you want to include some extra information along with it.
-For example, the author name, the created date, the modified date ...etc.
+For example, the author's name, the created date, the modified date ...etc.
 How do you pass the information along in your markdown.
 That's with a frontmatter block.

 ```md
 ---